dzcpy/transliteration/README.md

   ignore: [str1, str2] // default: []
 }
 ```
-If no `options` parameter provided it will use the above default values.
+If `options` is not provided, it will use the above default values.

 __slugify.config([optionsObj])__